This is the manifesto of enlightened individualism.

 Refuse Having an Opinion

-Everyone has an agenda they want to push on you, and the spin they put on events reflects their agenda.
+Everyone has an agenda, and the spin they put on events reflects their agenda.

 What do they want to control?